caffeine-suite/caffeine-script/README.md

 ### Inspired by CoffeeScript

 I love CoffeeScript.
 I love the visual blocking of bracket-less blocks.
 As I used it over the years, though, I started noting it wasn't very consistent.
 I was always frustrated by all-to-frequent edge cases where I had to use brackets anyway.
 For example, all array literals still require brackets ([]) in CoffeeScript.
 Eventually I couldn't stand it anymore.
 I set out to write a language that could parse bracket-less-blocks *consistently*.
-The result exceeded even my  expectations.

 If you love CoffeeScript, or even if you liked some parts but others drove you crazy, I've got an awesome language for you.

-### Introducing CaffeineScript
+## Introducing CaffeineScript

 CaffeineScript is an open-source programming language that compiles to JavaScript.
 The goal is to minimize total effort, over a product's lifetime, for the entire team.
 Design thinking is essential for achieving that goal.
 That means [user-experience](https://github.com/shanebdavis/caffeine-script/wiki/UX-Design-for-Langauges) and [graphic design](https://github.com/shanebdavis/caffeine-script/wiki/Graphic-Design-for-Languages) are as important as computer-science and software engineering.
 A well-designed language makes code more beautiful, programming more fun, and, ultimately, lets us get more done with less effort.